 What is ASE Assembly?

 The Assembly is part of ASE's governance structure and advises Council on all aspects of science education.
 Its 30 members represent all sectors of the science education community and speaks authoritatively on behalf of the Association to formulate actions to take forward the strategic objectives.
+The Assembly is led by the Chair of the Association.
 ASE Assembly meets 3 times a year and consists of:

 - 3 ASE chairs (current chair, chair-elect and past-chair), 6 elected members, 6 regions representatives, 6 trustees, 9 co-options (to ensure fair representation)